dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/README.md

 ```

+##### Special node about nginx ingress controller.
+we may need to adjust nginx controller of the cluster to avoid its crashes until
+it is fixed by CERN IT, this can be done by editing its confiugration
+one time operation:
+- remove xxxxxxxProbe section (healthz)
+- increase ram allocation from 64Mi to 128Mi (or more, e.g. 256Mi)
+It is one time operation once you have working cluster and should be
+done as following
 ```
-# we need to adjust nginx controller of the cluster to avoid its crashes until
-# it is fixed by CERN IT, this can be done by editing its confiugration
-# one time operation:
-# - remove xxxxxxxProbe section (healthz)
-# - increase ram allocation from 64Mi to 128Mi
+# edit nginx ingress controller spec
 kubectl -n kube-system edit daemonset.apps/nginx-ingress-controller

 # then we can restart the daemon set as following, e.g.